-A great way to understand how your digital strategy should look is to think of your website as a boat or ship, and all of the digital marketing options available to you as nets that you put out to catch the fish.
-It's not your typical fishing trip though, because these fish have agency.
-They need to make the choice to swim into your net, and then hop onto your ship, and they can leave at any time.
+A great way to understand how your digital strategy should work is to think of your website as a big fishing boat.
+All of the digital marketing options available are nets that you put out to catch the fish (users/customers).
+This certainly isn't your typical fishing trip though, because these fish have agency.
+They need to choose to swim into your net, and then hop onto your ship, and they can leave at any time.
 So you've got to entice them on board and keep them happy.
 If you throw out a ton of nets, but the site doesn't convert (this is called your bounce rate), then the nets are useless.
 If they come aboard, but then jump ship later, this means your lead nurturing and engagement is lacking.
 Here Are The “Nets” a Digital Marketer Throws Out:

 How to Get Them On The Ship: